commtech/fscc-windows/README.md

 then they are likely fixed.
 A complete list of the fixed values can be found in the CCR0 section of the manual.

+All of the registers, except FCR, are tied to a single port.
+FCR on the other hand is shared between two ports on a card.
+You can differentiate between which FCR settings affects what port by the A/B labels.
+A for port 0 and B for port 1.

 You should purge the data stream after changing the registers.
 Settings like CCR0 will require being purged for the changes to take effect.